Colorful cultural attire and jewelry at a vibrant festival in Accra, Ghana.

-Afro Africans Festival AAF Activities & Pavilions in Philadelphia, USA
+Afro Africans Festival AAF Activities & Pavilions in Maryland, USA

 National and Diaspora Pavilions